'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 'I suppose that this means the end is near for me?'

-He grabbed from his waistcoat, a white powder and threw it at me.
+He had grabbed from his waistcoat, a white powder and threw it at me.
 I was blinded for a moment, allowing him to run away.
 But, he would not get too far.
 As he ran from the cul-de-sac to the street, a heavy waggon, with a team of horses struck Mr Winsor—killing him instantly.
 When my vision had cleared, I saw him lain in the street dead.

 Dead was Julian Winsor, the Raven murderer, as he would be referred to posthumously.
 The infandous reasons for his crime spree would never be confessed, through his admission.